jdszekeres/windowseat/README.md

 - start_location: The starting airport code (e.g., JFK).
 - end_location: The ending airport code (e.g., LAX).
 - duration: The length of the video in seconds.
-fps: The frames per second of the video. z- oom: The zoom level of the Mapbox satellite images (0-22).
+- fps: The frames per second of the video.
+- zoom: The zoom level of the Mapbox satellite images (0-22).
 - orientation: The orientation of the camera, either 'l' for left or 'r' for right.

 ### Output